Cornwall Council offer a pre-application advice service.

 - historical information

-If you wish to alter or extend your home, please view the:
+If you wish to alter or extend your home, a householder pre application can be submitted if you know planning is required, for more guidance please view our webpages on:

 The Planning Portal website offers quality planning advice.